-Hyderabad: Observing that "no match is over till the last ball is bowled", Andhra Pradesh Chief Minister N Kiran Kumar Reddy has said it was "difficult to go ahead" (with the bifurcation) unless the people`s concerns were addressed.
+Hyderabad: Observing that "no match is over till the last ball is bowled", Andhra Pradesh Chief Minister N Kiran Kumar Reddy has said it was "difficult to go ahead" (with the bifurcation) unless the people`s concerns were not addressed.

 In an interview to Rajya Sabha television that was aired today, Kiran noted that the (Congress) party needed to be "more sensitive" to what the people wanted.